PrefectHQ/prefect/docs/concepts/tasks.md

 ## Retries

 Prefect can automatically retry tasks on failure.
-In Prefect, a task _fails_ if it returns a value that is not a `State` object, or if it raises an exception.
+In Prefect, a task _fails_ if its Python function raises an exception.

 To enable retries, pass `retries` and `retry_delay_seconds` parameters to your task.
 If the task fails, Prefect will retry it up to `retries` times, waiting